mozilla/addons-server/docs/topics/api/overview.rst

 * 2019-05-09: renamed the experimental `v4dev` api to `v5` and made the `v5` API generally available (on AMO production also)
 * 2020-12-19: changed the structure of the translated fields in a response when a single language is requested but it's missing.
   The requested locale is returned as ``none``, with the default_locale code under the ``_default`` key.
-  See :ref:`v5 API translation behavior<api-overview-translations-v5>` for specification and examples. https://github.com/mozilla/addons-server/issues/16069
+  See :ref:`v5 API translation behavior<api-overview-translations>` for specification and examples. https://github.com/mozilla/addons-server/issues/16069
 * 2021-01-07: changed API behavior with all fields that could be affected by ``wrap_outgoing_links``.
   Now the url is an object containing both the original url and the wrapped url.
 See :ref:`Outgoing Links <api-overview-outgoing>`.